-Continuing Extension Study participants will be followed annually, primarily by mailed questionnaires from the CCC, to collect data primarily on self-reported health events and related conditions, using a modification of the procedures employed previously.
-To spread the work evenly throughout the year, approximately one-twelfth of the participants will receive the mailing each month, beginning in August 2010 for participants who consent by July 2010.
-The contents of the mailing will vary by year, as indicated in Table 2 but will always include Form 33 - Medical History Update and a postage-paid envelope.
+Continuing Extension Study participants are followed annually, primarily by mailed questionnaires from the CCC, to collect data primarily on self-reported health events and related conditions, using a modification of the procedures employed previously.
+To spread the work evenly throughout the year, approximately one-twelfth of the participants will receive the mailing each month.
+The contents of the mailing will vary by year, as indicated in Table 2 but will always include Form 33 Medical History Update and a postage-paid envelope.